cwellsx/time/src/topbar/markdown/now.md

 # Now

-Press the Start button when you start doing something, and Stop when you finish.
+Press the Start button when you start doing something, then record what you did and Stop when you finish.

-## Started or Stopped, and Time
+## Time Started or Stopped

 The first text on the page displays the current state: